bluenviron/mediamtx/README.md

    MTX_RTSPADDRESS="127.0.0.1:8554" ./mediamtx
    ```

-   Parameters that have array as value can be overriden by setting a comma-separated list.
+   Parameters that have array as value can be overridden by setting a comma-separated list.
 For example:

    ```
    MTX_PROTOCOLS="tcp,udp"